 - Gun ownership rights loss

 Charges of drug possession, manufacture, or trafficking are always serious.
 But you can fight back against the penalties incurred with an aggressive defense.
-A drug crimes attorney who has courtroom experience is your biggest asset as you face the uncertain days that lie ahead.
+A drug crime attorney who has courtroom experience is your biggest asset as you face the uncertain days that lie ahead.

 Drug charges related to controlled substances are among the most common.
-Possession of drugs such as marijuana, heroin, MDMA or LSD, or narcotics such as methadone, OxyContin, Adderall, Xanax, Darvocet or anabolic steroids result in both misdemeanor and more serious felony charges.
+Possession of drugs such as marijuana, heroin, MDMA or LSD, or narcotics such as methadone, OxyContin, Adderall, Xanax, Darvocet or anabolic steroids results in both misdemeanor and more serious felony charges.
 Some other common Westmoreland County drug charges that can land you in hot water with the authorities include: